 Let your tyres down and match the pressure to the terrain you’re driving.
 Image: Aaron Schubert

-Being able to go off-road allows you to explore more remote areas where you’ll likely witness some pretty spectacular scenes.
-From racehorse goannas to inquisitive birds, mobs of kangaroos and emus, and the inspiring sight of the Wedge-Tailed eagle or its nest.
-Be there in the moment and soak it up, but don’t get carried away.
+The ability to travel off-road allows you to explore more remote areas and witness some pretty spectacular scenes.
+From racehorse goannas to inquisitive birds, mobs of kangaroos and emus, and the inspiring sight of the Wedge-Tailed eagle or its nest – be there in the moment and soak it up, but don’t get carried away.

-We are all familiar with ‘Roo-hour’ and if you are still on the track (or highway for that matter!) at dawn or dusk, then take extra care and stay vigilant.
+Most of us are familiar with ‘roo-hour’, and if you are still on the track (or highway, for that matter) at dawn or dusk, take extra care and stay vigilant.
 Maintain deep respect for the animals and their environment.
-Try not to travel at night when wildlife is most active and allow animals to move off the track before you slowly and gently pass.
+Try not to travel at night when wildlife is most active, and allow animals to move off the track before slowing down and calmly passing.

 Stay downwind and don’t chase any animal with your vehicle.
-If you do happen to hit a creature, please always stop, check for life – both the animal and for any young – and call your local wildlife organisation if help is needed.
+If you happen to hit a creature, always stop, check for life – both the animal and any young – and call your local wildlife organisation if help is needed.

-Try to keep your engine revs low so as not to disturb or frighten any wildlife with your noise, and if you have to clear the path of rocks or logs, put them back once you have passed.
+Try to keep your engine revs low so as not to disturb or frighten any wildlife with your noise.
+If you must clear the path of rocks or logs, put them back once you have passed.
 These natural objects are their homes.

 Wombat burrows can be huge and should be carefully driven around.
 Image: Coleman Australia

-Australia has a remarkable history and it should be respected.
+Australia has a remarkable history which should be respected.
 Be culturally sensitive and observe your surroundings.
-Some sites are off-limits, sacred or have restricted access.
-Be it because they are a reserve for remote communities or they hold particular significance to specific groups.
-Even in lesser-known areas, climate change and the movement of dunes has revealed ancient Aboriginal middens – another reason to remain mindful when driving over dunes!
+Some sites are off-limits, sacred, or have restricted access – be it because they are a reserve for remote communities, or hold particular significance to specific groups.
+Even in lesser-known areas, climate change and the movement of dunes has revealed ancient Aboriginal middens.
+This is another reason to remain mindful when driving over dunes.

 Making the effort to learn the cultural significance of the area in which you are travelling is a worthy investment of your time.
-Leave Aboriginal rock art alone, read the information available, listen to and respect the teachings from local elders.
-If they ask you to not do something, then don’t.
+Leave Aboriginal rock art alone, read the information available, and listen to and respect the teachings from local elders.

 The Gija and Jaru peoples are the Traditional Custodians of Purnululu National Park – home to the Bungle Bungle.
 Image: Aaron Schubert

-Equipment like recovery tracks and using a tree trunk protector or blanket to wrap around before you winch yourself out.
-Safeguard your driving lights with clear covers so that they are shielded from stones or debris flicking up and cracking them.
+Equipment includes recovery tracks and a tree trunk protector or blanket to wrap around the tree before you winch yourself out.
+Safeguard your driving lights with clear covers too, so they’re shielded from stones or debris flicking up and cracking the bulbs.

 If you’re extended touring and need to undergo some bush mechanics, do your research.
-If an oil change is necessary, be prepared with some empty containers to catch the old oil and newspapers spread out to cover the ground.
-Find out where you can dispose of the waste responsibly – don’t leave it behind and don’t allow your old oil to empty out over the earth!
+If an oil change is necessary, be prepared with some empty containers to catch the old oil and newspapers cover the ground.
+Find out where you can dispose of the waste responsibly – don’t leave it behind, and don’t allow your old oil to empty out over the earth.

 Using the right recovery gear will minimise the damage you cause to both your vehicle and the environment.
 Image: Aaron Schubert

-Check around your muffler, grill and vehicle’s undercarriage and clear any grasses or branches before continuing on.
-This is especially important if you are travelling between national parks or conservation areas to prevent the spread of weeds and fungal diseases.
+Check around your muffler, grill, and vehicle’s undercarriage for any grasses or branches to clear before continuing on.
+This is especially important if you’re travelling between national parks or conservation areas, as it prevents the spread of weeds and fungal diseases.

 Mufflers get hot too, and dry grasses caught in or around may catch alight.
-This is a danger to yourself inside your vehicle but it also creates a bushfire risk if the flame then catches onto other grasses as you’re driving.
+This is a danger to yourself inside your vehicle but also a bushfire risk if the flame then catches onto other grasses as you’re travelling.

-Before setting off, make sure your vehicle is in good shape.
+All in all, before setting off, ensure your vehicle is in good shape.
 Check the mechanics, your tyres, and top up your kit with parts.
-Also, check and fix any oil leaks, and if you’re carrying a load, then make sure you are not top-heavy!
-Distribute the weight so it’s balanced – a well-packed vehicle will handle the terrain more efficiently and cause less damage than one that is struggling due to an uneven load.
+Check and fix any oil leaks – and if you’re carrying a load, make sure you are not top-heavy!
+Distribute the weight so it’s balanced, too.
+A well-packed vehicle will handle the terrain more efficiently and cause less damage than one that is struggling due to an uneven load.

-Have fun and do the right thing when 4WDing.
-Remember to take stock of your behaviour – if what you’re doing is not sustainable, then whether it’s today, tomorrow or next month, ultimately the track will close and will no longer be available for your off-road adventure!
+Have fun and do the right thing.
+Remember to take stock of your behaviour – if what you’re doing is not sustainable, the track or campsite will ultimately close and will be no longer available for off-road adventurers like yourself!

-If you see someone doing the wrong thing, you should be carefully reporting them.
-Don’t put yourself in danger or confront them, but make a note of their details.
-Reporting grubs is a part of keeping this great land beautiful for ourselves, each other and for future generations.
+If you see someone doing the wrong thing, carefully report them.
+Don’t put yourself in danger or confront them, just take a note of their details.
+Reporting is a part of keeping this great land beautiful for ourselves, each other, and future generations.